 3. Honmachi (Central Osaka), where to stay in Osaka on budget

-Located between Minami and Kita Downtown districts, Honmachi (Central Osaka) is the best area to stay in Osaka if you’re struggling to decide whether to stay in Kita or Miami.
-It is still in a central location but quieter than the North and the South district.
+Honmachi (Central Osaka) is the best area to stay in Osaka if you’re struggling to decide whether to stay in Kita or Minami because it is conveniently located on the Midosuji subway line, between Minami and Kita districts.
+Honmachi neighborhood is still in a central location but quieter than the North and the South district.

-Honmachi is within a short distance to Kita and Miami by foot and the Midosuji subway line.
+Honmachi is located within a short distance to Kita and Minami by both foot and Midosuji subway line.
 This office district has plenty of restaurants and a few bars, and most importantly it provides more affordable accommodations with many mid-priced hotels.

 In Central Osaka, you will find Utsubo-koen Park which is located within a short walk from Honmachi subway station.
 Utsubo-koen Park has a rose garden, fountain, and a tennis center.
 It’s a good place for a walk, a picnic, and is the most popular spot for cherry blossoms in Spring.